 Aduana and Migration

-The Aduana and Migration offices are located another 50 yards down the hill in a semicircular building.
+The Aduana and Migration offices are another 50 yards down the hill in a semicircular building.
 When you enter the building, several teenagers will request your paperwork.
-They will show you some official badge that supposedly gives them the right to guide you through the paperwork and freedom.
+They will show you some official badge, which supposedly gives them the right to guide you through the paperwork and to freedom.

 The officials will search your car and then record all the necessary vehicle information.
 For example, they will check your vehicle identification number on your engine and record it in your vehicle paperwork.
 After two hours of confusion and frustration, you will leave with the following paperwork and pay the following fees: